johndpope/DataStructure/README.md

 ## Bitmap

-Bitmap supports three different compressions.

-With low compression, the max capacity of the bitmap is ((2^48) - 1) * 16.
-However for each 4 bytes of integer the bitmap can only store 16 boolean values.

-With medium compression, the max capacity of the bitmap is ((2^32) - 1) * 32.
-For each 4 bytes the bitmap can store 32 boolean values.

-With high compression, the max capacity of the bitmap is ((2^16) - 1) * 48.
-For each 4 bytes the bitmap can store 48 boolean values.
+The implementation of Bitmap in this package is storaging 64 bit integer as storing backend (for both 32bit and 64bit processors).
+The sparsity property of the bitmap determine the max capacity and storage efficientcy of the Bitmap.

+The max capacity of the Bitmap is (s = sparsity) (2^s - 1) * (64 - s).
+The efficientcy of the Bitmap is (64 - s) boolean values per 4 bytes.
+Bitmap with higher sparsity has higher max capacity therefore can store a wider range of indices but less values can be stored per byte.
+Bitmap with lower sparsity has fewer maximum capacity but can store more items per byte.

 ## RingBuffer